bepuca/azureml-scaffolding/README.md

 5. Run the action `Dev Containers: Rebuild and Reopen in Container` in VSCode using the [Command Palette].
 This will build the Dev Container for the first time.
 After it finishes, you are all set.
-6. Define the default compute in the templates yamls.
-7. If it is the first time you use AzureML Scaffolding for a project of yours, make sure to get familiar with this document.
+6. If it is the first time you use AzureML Scaffolding for a project of yours, the [Quickstart](#quickstart) is a good place to start.
-8. If you do not wish to persist any of the example packages provided with the template, you can remove them by running the following:
+7. If you do not wish to persist any of the example packages provided with the template, you can remove them by running the following:

    ```bash